Generalization Bounds for Markov Algorithms through Entropy Flow Computations: Introduction

 Modern machine learning systems achieve this minimization through the use of \emph{stochastic optimization algorithms}.
-In our study, we focus on iterative algorithms with a Markov chain structure: $X_{k+1}^S = F(X_k^S, U_{k}, S)$ where $S\in\zcal^n$ and $U_k$ denotes the external randomness of the algorithm, independent of $S$.
-This encompasses many popular algorithms, including stochastic gradient descent (SGD) with constant step size \citep{dieuleveut_bridging_2018} and stochastic gradient Langevin dynamics (SGLD) (see \citep{camuto_fractal_2021,hodgkinson2022generalizationboundsusinglower} for a more detailed list).
-To assess the learning quality beyond $S$, it is classical to provide \emph{generalization bounds} on the learned parameter $X_k^S$, \ie upper bounds on the quantity $G_S(X_k^S)$ where $G_S(w) := \risk(w) - \er(w)$.
-To provide computable guarantees, a popular approach is to derive high probability bounds of the form\footnote{We use $\lesssim$ for informal statements omitting absolute constants or weakly relevant terms.}:
+In our study, we focus on iterative algorithms with a Markov chain structure: $X_{k+1}^S = F(X_k^S, U_{k}, S)$ where $S\in\zcal^n$ and $U_k$ denotes the internal randomness of the algorithm at step $k$, independent of $S$.
+This encompasses many popular algorithms, including stochastic gradient descent (SGD) with constant step size \citep{dieuleveut_bridging_2018} and stochastic gradient Langevin dynamics (SGLD).
+To assess the quality of learning beyond $S$, it is classical to provide \emph{generalization bounds} on the learned parameter $X_k^S$, \ie, upper bounds on the quantity $G_S(X_k^S)$ where $G_S(w) := \risk(w) - \er(w)$.
+To provide computable guarantees, a popular approach is to derive high probability bounds of the form\footnote{We use $\lesssim$ for informal statements omitting absolute constants or weakly relevant terms.},